ocaml/dune/doc/user-actions.rst

 The argument of ``(action ...)`` fields is a small DSL that is interpreted by dune directly and doesn't require an external shell.
-All atoms in the DSL support `Variables expansion`_.
+All atoms in the DSL support :ref:`variables`.
 Moreover, you don't need to specify dependencies explicitly for the special ``%{<kind>:...}`` forms, these are recognized and automatically handled by dune.

 The DSL is currently quite limited, so if you want to do something complicated it is recommended to write a small OCaml program and use the DSL to invoke it.
-You can use `shexp <https://github.com/janestreet/shexp>`__ to write portable scripts or configurator_ for configuration related tasks.
+You can use `shexp <https://github.com/janestreet/shexp>`__ to write portable scripts or :ref:`configurator` for configuration related tasks.

 The following constructions are available: